dfederm/dfederm.github.io/_posts/2020-12-13-debugging-msbuild.md

 There is a search feature which can help if you know the property, item, target, or file name you're interested in.
 In addition to just text searching, you can also filter by kind of thing, for example just searching properties.

 For a given target, there is another target listed to the right which explains why the target executed.
-If you hover, you can see specificially whether it was because of `BeforeTargets`, `AfterTargets`, or `DependsOnTargets`.
+If you hover, you can see specifically whether it was because of `BeforeTargets`, `AfterTargets`, or `DependsOnTargets`.
 You can also tell whether the target actually executed based on its condition by whether it's dimmed.

 A non-obvious trick is that if you double-click on a project or target, it will open the file it's contained in.
 This can help give you a glance into the logic of the target.
-You can take this a bit further and right-click on a project and select "Prepocess", which will give you the completely flattened xml for the entire project, exactly like the `-pp` MSBuild switch.
-The preprocess can be extremely helpful in undertanding the build logic.
+You can take this a bit further and right-click on a project and select "Prepocess", which will give you the completely flattened XML for the entire project, exactly like the `-pp` MSBuild switch.
+The preprocess can be extremely helpful in understanding the build logic.

 As a general guide, you will mostly rely on the target execution log for determine what happened, while the preprocess will help answer why it happened.
 For example, the target execution log will show that a property was set to some specific value, while the preprocess will show the logic of why it was set to that value.

 An interesting detail about the implicit restore you can observe is that there is a global property `MSBuildRestoreSessionId` set.
 This is because during the restore, packages may not have been downloaded yet and thus any build logic which should be imported from packages may be missing.
-Setting a global property to an effectively random value forces the restore to be evaluated and execute in a completely separate context than the the default targets.
+Setting a global property to an effectively random value forces the restore to be evaluated and execute in a completely separate context from the default targets.
 Then after restore when the default targets execute, it requires a new evaluation and imports from packages will actually be available.
 I'll go into more details about how restore and how `PackageReference` works in a future post.

 ## Debugging example: `@(Content)` item copying